 However much a loner a child is, they’ll still need friends and support networks around them.
 But they can also learn how they need to be part of teams as well.

 You really got the feeling they all believed in the team and really wanted to play for England.
 In knowing the whole country was behind them, they coped with the potential pressure admirably.
 The work with their team psychologists and the management of Southgate obviously did well in supporting them to cope with pressure.

 Having pride in your work, and a want to improve (and win), is something I believe most children should have.
 Enjoying their work is also something that the England team put across.

 Try something different

+Even in sport it shows children that you need to think about your opponents and adapt.
 We all get stuck in a rut, but sometimes we need to break free and try something else.
 For children they’re always trying something new.
 But learning this will follow them through life.